Supreme Court Justice Ketanji Brown Jackson is already inspiring little Black girls.

-After reading a book about famous black women, Bonner thought it would be fun to dress her daughter like the women in the book.
+After reading a book about famous Black women, Bonner thought it would be fun to dress her daughter like the role models in the book.
 She wanted Riley to have heroes that looked like her.

 “Growing up, it wasn’t really showcased for us even when it came to female (role models) let alone African-American women,” Bonner said.

 She decided to keep it simple and use Riley’s own clothes for the costumes.
-Each day she posts Riley's new picture on Instagram.
+Every few days she posts Riley's new picture on Instagram.
 The first famous woman was easy: Misty Copeland.
 Riley enjoys ballet dancing and already has a tutu.

 “Once she puts on a tutu you can’t tell her she’s not in the ‘Nutcracker,’” Bonner said.